FAQ – Frequently asked questions

 Does Visplore require an internet connection?

-No. Every Visplore version also works offline.
-Visplore checks for new versions at start-up (as many other programs do), but will still start, if it cannot connect to the server.
+Visplore Free: no. It checks for new versions at start-up (as many other programs do), but will still start, if it cannot connect to the server.

 What kind of data can I use for Visplore?

 Visplore can be applied to any multivariate data set which is structured as a data table (“data matrix”).

 Visplore is specifically optimized for data from time-dependent measurements such as sensor data from machinery, energy, or meteorology.
 In these cases, rows typically represent observations at specific points in times and columns are the variables per observation.
 These variables may be quantitative, categorical, or time stamps.
 More details can be found here.

 Visplore Professional additionally supports curve-typed data attributes.
 A curve may represent a time series per machine operation or an entire spectrum per measurement.
 Each curve is a set of x/y pairs and can be imported in multiple ways, as described here.

 Are there any limits to the data size?

 There is no hard limit.
 Depending on your hardware and type of analysis, a limit for getting reasonably interactive feedback is up to ten million data records (= rows of the data matrix) and up to a few hundred data attributes (= columns of the data matrix).
 But it really depends on what you are up to do in Visplore.

 What if the data is of inconsistent quality?